karamarnell/developers/app/install/github-application-strings-manager.md

     You need [gcloud]({{ page.links.gcloud }}) and [kubectl]({{ page.links.kubectl }})
     command-line tools installed and set up to run deployment commands.
-Also make sure your Google Cloud account has `STATIC_ADDRESSES` available for the external access of Kong services.
+Also make sure your Google Cloud account has `STATIC_ADDRESSES` available for the external access of Qordoba services.

     Using the `cluster.yaml` file from this repo, deploy a GKE cluster.
 Provide the following information before deploying: